erroronline1/caro/readme.md

 Most input types can be optional declared as required. *Multiple* means another input will be appear after input.
 In case of file uploads the selector allows multiple files at once.
 Users with [*admistration*-privileges](#users) can directly import and export components as JSON-notation.
 Form fields declared as multiple will only show up in document exports if they have a value.
 Their name will be extended by a numeration in parentheses.

+> [Regulatory evaluations and summaries](#regulatory-evaluations-and-summaries) allow for an export of records data.
+This export contains the most recent data of distinct document issues in their respective table column.
+It is beneficial and recommended that document issues do not repeat themself within components and documents.
+Repetitions do not harm the documentation per se, but limit the analytical possibilities for the data dump.

 #### *Caveat:*
 Some elements are only processible as proper records.